(Spoken on September 29, 1995)

 I mentioned yesterday that these are the so-called obstacles in meditation.
 The obstacles do not come from gods and demons, as tradition says.
 The gods and demons are within ourselves only.
 The potentials in our own personality, in all the layers of self-existence, manifest themselves outwardly, presenting pleasant conditions of temptation, and unpleasant conditions of threat and disaster.

 Sometimes we feel that things in the world are very beautiful and happy, and we shall have them.
-In meditation, these tendencies present in us manifest themselves outwardly in space and time as beautiful things, tempting objects, celestial phenomena, etc. These temptations are the main obstacles.
+In meditation, these tendencies present in us manifest themselves outwardly in space and time as beautiful things, tempting objects, celestial phenomena, etc. The Yoga System tells us that these temptations are the main obstacles.
 They are only the outer manifestations of our own inner liking for certain things in the world.
 And, there are certain things we do not like.
 They also manifest themselves outwardly as threats and disastrous consequences: “Beware!
 I shall put you down!”

 In this connection, may I remind you of the wonderful experiences Buddha had when he was trying to attain his great samadhi.
 In the beginning, he was tempted with beautiful things – celestial taste, wonderful fragrance, softness.
 Who would not like to have that?
 Beautiful music and dance, and all celestial presentations were in his presence.
 Not only that, he saw his own wife, whom he had abandoned earlier.
 He was surprised that she could be in front of him when he was so far from the palace.